SS Lafayette (1900)

-Lafayette was sailing with her barge Manilla which crashed into her when she ran ashore.
+Lafayette was sailing with her barge Manilla, which crashed into her when she ran ashore.
 The waves caused the ship to break in two, the stern stayed on the rocks, while the bow was pounded to pieces by the waters of Lake Superior.
-Only one life was lost.
+One life was lost.
 The ship was declared a total loss (the cost of the ship was about $300,000).
 The stern of Lafayette was used in 1909 to build the steamer J.S.
 Ashley.